programming-formalisms/programming_formalisms_project_summer_2025/learners/README-EXT.md

     python main.py

+Load data by running

+    python readers.py

-Load data and select an analysis.
+and select an analysis.